-At Shelbourne Physiotherapy we can assess and treat you for a variety of common orthopaedic conditions, including, but not limited to: back problems, age related conditions, sports injuries, upper body (hand and arm) conditions, lower body (leg and foot) conditions, and other unique cases such as whiplash and post-surgery rehabilitation.
+At Shelbourne Physiotherapy in Victoria BC we can assess and treat you for a variety of common medical & orthopedic conditions, including, but not limited to: back problems, age related conditions, sports injuries, upper body (hand and arm) conditions, lower body (leg and foot) conditions, and other unique cases such as whiplash and post-surgery rehabilitation.

 Physiotherapy is a health profession concerned with maximizing mobility and quality of life by using clinical reasoning to select and apply the appropriate treatment.
 It involves treatment of disease or injury by resolving the cause of dysfunction through the use of physical modalities, individualized exercises, manual therapy, and education based upon a detailed assessment that considers the individual’s physical, social, occupational and mental factors.
 The Physiotherapist is not only concerned with treating the injury, but with finding the cause and correcting any biomechanical factors which may contribute to the injury.